dalgard/meteor-viewmodel/README.md

 ### Static methods

-These methods are mainly for inspection while developing, but may also be used as a means of retrieving a component somewhere in a complex layout.
+These methods are mainly for inspection while developing, but may also be used as a more convenient way of retrieving a component in a complex layout.

 ```javascript
 // Reactively get global list of current viewmodels